 Language placement is handled variously by the different language departments.
 No credit is awarded for courses a student exempts as a result of placement.

 No credit is awarded for the College-Level Examination Program.

-The Office of Admission evaluates all credit hours earned from previous institutions, including AP/IB scores, upon acceptance to Emory College of Arts and Sciences.
+The Office of Admission evaluates all credit hours earned from previous institutions, including recognized test scores, upon acceptance to Emory College of Arts and Sciences.
 Students may transfer a maximum of 62 credit hours.

-- Freshman writing requirement will be waived for incoming transfer students with 30+ hours at matriculation.
+- The first-year writing requirement may be fulfilled by recognized test scores or previous college credits.
+This requirement will be waived for incoming transfer students with 30+ hours at matriculation.

 - One continuing writing requirement will be waived for incoming transfer students with 60+ hours at matriculation